nickmancari/linux_bxtch/README.md

 ## Notes:
 - Abandonded Bleve for now.
 Too robust for proof-of-concept
 - Need to tweak search input variable to take upper and lower case variations
+- Search and serve now functioning with Go templates